RobBlackwell/do-project/README.md

 # do-project
-Dissolved Oxygen sensor project tools and notes
+Dissolved Oxygen sensor project tools and notes.

+This repository contains notes and software developed as part of an MSc Group Project at Cranfield University.

+We wanted to explore how Internet-of-Things techniques could be used to measure and monitor water quality in the Werrington Brook and
+Cuckoo's Hollow in Peterborough.

+We realised that Dissolved Oxygen is a key indicator of water quality and managed to use a DO Probe from Atlas Scientific, hooked up to a Raspberry PI, Microosft Azure IoT Hub and Stream Analyics.

 ## Parts List